Digital-Mercenaries-LLC/Digital-Mercenaries-LLC.github.io/collections/_faq/general_can-i-higher-multiple-agents.md

 **No.**

-To ensure accurate communication and efficient service for all our clients, we currently do not allow more than one agent to work for the same organization.
+To ensure accurate communication and efficient service for all our clients, we currently do not allow more than one Mercenary to work for the same organization.